Doc Henry – 1875-1915 – support

 Henry Reeves attends to injured Longhorns.

-Long before the University of Texas at Austin hired Charlie Strong, even long before the first African-American athlete was admitted to the University of Texas at Austin, the university had Henry Reeves.
-From 1875 to 1915, Reeves was trainer, doctor and manager — generally the most significant figure in early UT football.
+Long before the University of Texas at Austin hired Charlie Strong, and even before the first African-American athlete was admitted, the university had Henry Reeves.
+From 1895 to 1915, Reeves was trainer, doctor, and manager — generally the most significant figure in early UT football.
 The students loved him.

-But Reeves, who was black, wasn’t permitted to eat with the players or room with them.
-Despite this separation, the students rebelled when the UT president wanted to fire him, and when he died, they collected money to pay his funeral expenses.
+But Reeves, who was black, wasn’t permitted to eat with the players or stay in the room with them.
+Despite this separation, the students rebelled when the UT president sought to fire him, and upon his death, they collected money to pay his funeral expenses.
 Doc Henry, as the students called him, was elected posthumously to the Longhorn Hall of Fame.

 More than 40 years after Reeves’ death, UT Austin allowed African-American athletes from other schools to participate in intercollegiate events, including football, on its campus but prohibited its own black students from playing on teams in those same events.
 Among Southwest Conference teams there was an unwritten policy that “if you don’t play your black students, we won’t play ours.”
 Few Texans noticed or cared if there was a black student in the Chemistry Department or the Latin Club, “but having just one on the football team was another matter,” according to Richard Pennington, author of Breaking the Ice: Racial Integration of Southwest Conference Football.